 30% Off Ontario Tuition

-Money you don't have to repay for students entering a public college or university from high school.
-If you’ve already applied for OSAP, you’ll be automatically considered for the 30% off tuition grant, too!
-For the 2013-2014 academic year:
+Money you don't have to repay for students entering an Ontario public college, university or private postsecondary school from high school.
+If you’ve already applied for OSAP, you’ll be automatically considered for the 30% Off tuition grant, too!
+For the 2014-2015 academic year::

 Recommended for you